 In Connext, each state update must be signed by all channel parties and contain an update nonce.
 In the event that a disagreement occurs, either party can resolve the dispute on the blockchain by submitting their highest-nonce update to the channel dispute resolution contract.

-The dispute resolution contract contains instructions on how a transaction should be resolved, based on the contents of the state update and/or external factors such as time or onchain events.
+Arbitrator contracts contain instructions on how a transaction should be resolved, based on the contents of the state update and/or external factors such as time or onchain events.

 Why do you host a single node for v2.0?¶